ExpressVPN proxy error: Here’s how to fix it for good

 - Download the latest ExpressVPN version

 - Disable proxy in your browser

 Unlike ExpressVPN, Cyberghost VPN is a highly reliable tool that has a great developer support.
-Get now CyberGhost VPN (currently 50% off on all plans) and don’t get bothered with connection errors.
+Get now CyberGhost VPN (currently 77% off) and don’t get bothered with connection errors.
 With over 600 servers online and 15 million users worldwide, this tool will be always a great VPN choice.